RatkoG/my_portfolio_gatsby_OLD/src/content/portfolio/5_euromechanic/index.md

 image: "euro-mechanic.png"
 ---

 Small local auto repair shop.
-Shares all of the services that the shop offers, you can easily find info about booking or visiting the shop.
-It's SEO Optimized, consistent NAP all over the platforms where marketing is done and available on Google.
+The website shares all of the services that the shop offers and you can easily find info about booking or contact for the shop.
+It's SEO Optimized, with consistent NAP all over the platforms where marketing is done and available on Google Searches.